Each bag contains:

 - Our charity-supporting Indian newspaper bag (see details below)

 - Fully compostable blank sticker for you to add children’s names, a message or use to simply seal the bags

 Ages 3 and up.

-A great value bag with two creative activities included as well as our Eco Hero card.
+A great value bag with creative activities included as well as our Eco Hero card.
 This option also makes a perfect base to add on toys and treats from our build-your-own section.

 Origami whale and paper – Easy to follow and very cute to colour in, origami animals have been a popular kids activity for generations and long may that continue.
 I remember having these at one of my parties many (many!) years ago.
 Each bag will have a blue square to create the whale and instructions.
 Printed on recycled paper with vegan friendly ink and easily recycled after use.

 Postcard – Encourages children to get creative.
 They can then send their artwork to someone special to brighten up their day.